PaulBouteiller/Charon/README.md

 ## Example applications

-CharonX is designed for simulations involving complex material behaviors such as:
+Charon is designed for simulations involving complex material behaviors such as:
 - Damage and fracture mechanics
 - Multiphase material behaviors
 - Thermomechanical coupling effects

 ## Installation

-CharonX depends on DOLFINx and other components of the FEniCSx ecosystem.
+Charon depends on DOLFINx and other components of the FEniCSx ecosystem.
 See https://github.com/FEniCS/dolfinx for installation of FEniCSx.
 To install:

 ```bash
 # Install optional dependencies for advanced features